This is the coolest thing I’ve seen in a long time.

 By setting up fences and borders for the learning experience

-Because gentle guidance keeps them approximately in the center
+Because gentle guidance keeps a student approximately in the center

 of their thousand-mile-wide educational experience.